microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/05_Migrate_to_Code.md

 For example, if you selected the **Microsoft Agent Framework** SDK with **Python**, follow the instructions below:

-1. Save the generated code file to your workspace as 'src/python/cora_agent.py'.
-2. Replace lines from 31 to 36 with the following code snippet to configure the MCP server tool correctly:
+1. Replace lines from 31 to 36 with the following code snippet to configure the MCP server tool correctly:

    ```
     command="python",